‘We’re mad as hell’: Son of Buffalo shooting victim testifies before Congress on domestic terrorism

 Democrats in the Senate recently introduced a bill that would have ramped up how the FBI tracks and analyzes domestic terrorism threats.

-Republicans blocked that bill because they argued that it was partisan and unnecessary because laws covering politically motivated violence already exist.
+Republicans blocked that bill, arguing that it was partisan and unnecessary because laws covering politically motivated violence already exist.